jordammit/mapmig/README.md

 - **Delete Entity** button on each instance; **Delete All** removes every instance of a classname
 - Brush entities display per-face texture editing inline
 - **Multi-entity editing** — check individual entities or use Edit All to select an entire classname at once; differing values across the selection display as an italic *multi* placeholder
-- Quick Entity Property Edit in the Quick Edit tab for applying a key-value change across all instances of a classname at once
+- Quick Entity Property Edit in the Quick Edit tab for applying a key/value change across all instances of a classname at once

 ### Saving and file management
-- **Save** — overwrites the original file directly; optionally writes a timestamped backup to the same folder first (toggleable in Settings)
+- **Save** — overwrites the original file directly; writes a timestamped backup to the same folder first (toggleable in Settings)
 - **Save As** — allows user to save file under whatever name they'd like in a directory of their choosing
 - **Reload** — re-reads the current file from disk without re-selecting it, useful when editing externally between saves
 - **Recents panel** — persistent list of recently opened maps; clicking any entry reopens the file from disk

 ### Edit history and undo/redo
-- Full edit history panel in the sidebar, showing up to 30 operations
+- Full edit history panel in the sidebar, showing up to 30 previous operations
 - **Ctrl+Z** to undo, **Ctrl+Y** to redo
 - Click any entry in the history panel to jump directly to that point in history
 - Undone entries are visually dimmed; the current position is highlighted